-What Would Happen If You Excercise But Not Controlling Yor Diet?
+What Would Happen If You Excercise But Not Controlling Your Diet?

 surprised blonde girl holding saucer with sweet cake and green broccoli in hands